Satellite Internet access: Geostationary orbits

 For an Internet packet, that delay is doubled before a reply is received.
 That is the theoretical minimum.
-Factoring in other normal delays from network sources gives a typical one-way connection latency of 500–700 ms from the user to the ISP, or about 1,000–1,400 ms latency for the total round-trip time (RTT) back to the user.
-This is more than most dial-up users experience at typically 150–200 ms total latency, and much higher than the typical 15–40 ms latency experienced by users of other high-speed Internet services, such as cable or VDSL.
+Factoring in other normal delays from network sources gives a typical one-way connection latency of 500 to 700 ms from the user to the ISP, or about 1,000 to 1,400 ms latency for the total round-trip time (RTT) back to the user.
+This is more than most dial-up users experience at typically 150–200 ms total latency, and much higher than the typical 15 to 40 ms latency experienced by users of other high-speed Internet services, such as cable or VDSL.

 For geostationary satellites, there is no way to eliminate latency, but the problem can be somewhat mitigated in Internet communications with TCP acceleration features that shorten the apparent round trip time (RTT) per packet by splitting ("spoofing") the feedback loop between the sender and the receiver.
 Certain acceleration features are often present in recent technology developments embedded in satellite Internet equipment.

 Latency also impacts the initiation of secure Internet connections such as SSL which require the exchange of numerous pieces of data between web server and web client.
-Although these pieces of data are small, the multiple round-trips involved in the handshake produce long delays compared to other forms of Internet connectivity, as documented by Stephen T. Cobb in a 2011 report published by the Rural Mobile and Broadband Alliance.
+Although these pieces of data are small, the multiple round trips involved in the handshake produce long delays compared to other forms of Internet connectivity, as documented by Stephen T. Cobb in a 2011 report published by the Rural Mobile and Broadband Alliance.
 This annoyance extends to entering and editing data using some Software as a Service or SaaS applications as well as in other forms of online work.

-Functions like live interactive access to a distant computer—such as virtual private networks can be affected by the high latency.
+Functions, like live interactive access to a distant computer—such as virtual private networks, can be affected by the high latency.
 Many TCP protocols were not designed to work in high-latency environments.

-Medium and Low Earth Orbits
+Medium and low Earth orbits

 Medium Earth orbit (MEO) and low Earth orbit (LEO) satellite constellations do not have such long delays, as the satellites are closer to the ground.
 For example: